Japan's foods are very rich and special. You will have interest experience with Japan's foods. With top 10 the foods to try in Japan :

 Part dinner, part work of art, kaiseki is Japan’s haute cuisine.
 It originated centuries ago alongside the tea ceremony in Kyoto (and Kyoto remains the capital of kaiseki).
 There’s no menu, just a procession of small courses meticulously arranged on exquisite crockery.
 Only fresh ingredients are used and each dish is designed to evoke the current season.

 Prawn soba noodlesSoba

-Soba – long, thin buckwheat noodles – has long been a staple of Japanese cuisine, particularly in the moun over 3 years ago
+Soba – long, thin buckwheat noodles – has long been a staple of Japanese cuisine, particularly in the moun about 4 years ago